 The consumer price index (CPI) in 1926 was 17.7. the Bureau of Labor Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 2.92% per year.
-Prices in 2017 are 1283.0% higher than prices in 1926.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 2.92% per year.
+Prices in 2018 are 1307.0% higher than prices in 1926.

 |CPI in 1926||17.7|

 |CPI in 2018||248.991|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 Raw data for these calculations comes from the Bureau of Labor Statistics' Consumer Price Index (CPI), established in 1913.
 Inflation data from 1665 to 1912 is sourced from a historical study conducted by political science professor Robert Sahr at Oregon State University.

 You may use the following MLA citation for this page: “Inflation Rate in 1926 | Inflation Calculator.”
 FinanceRef Inflation Calculator, Alioth Finance, 18 Apr.
 2018, http://www.in2013dollars.com/inflation-rate-in-1926.